heptarch/heptarch.github.io/drafts/tarkovsky.md

 Chiara watched intently as I signed and dated the slip, then stubbed out her cigarette, drained her sambuca and withdrew two keys from the
-satchel: a heavy, single-toothed barrel key, acid etched "C3", and a Schlage marked "Apr 79" for the filing cabinet.
+satchel: a heavy, single-toothed barrel key, acid etched "C3", and a Schlage marked "May 79" for the filing cabinet.
 She left as abruptly as she had arrived.
 I found myself alone with the smell of anise and an odd feeling that the moon was laughing at me, invisibly, far above.